NadimGhaznavi/Db4E/index.md

  * Mining wallet balance
  * Worker hashrates
- * Hashrates of your local pool and the Monero mainchain and sidechain
+ * Hashrates of your local pool, the sidechain, and the Monero mainchain
  * Recent shares found in your local pool (inluding timestamp and miner who found the share)
  * Recent payments made to your mining operation